A representation of the state of your app at a moment in time.

 com.
 You must declare the activity types that your app supports by including the NSUserActivityTypes key in its

 Info file.
-The system uses the information in that key to determine whether your app is capable of handing a given user activity object.
+The system uses the information in that key to determine whether your app is capable of handling a given user activity object.

 The system associates user activity objects with the ID of the developer that created them.
 When continuing an activity, the system looks for an app that supports the given activity type and has the same developer Team ID as the activity’s source app.
 Tying activity objects to your developer Team ID ensures that the activities you create cannot be intercepted by a competitor’s app.
 Relying on the Team ID also means that your apps must be distributed through the App Store or be signed with your developer ID.